ms-iot/content/en-US/win10/samples/AlljoynDSBSample.md

 ![NewDSB_project2]({{site.baseurl}}/images/AllJoyn/VS_newproj2.png)

 You will need to add a reference to the AdapterLib project to use the Windows IoT Extension SDK, which is required to use the Windows::Devices::Gpio API.
-Follow the below steps to add a refernece to the project:
+Follow the below steps to add a reference to the project:

   1. In the VS Solution explorer, locate the Adapter Lib project.
 Expand this project
   2. Right click "References" and select "Add Reference..."